Snowflake Integration Guide

 The following query illustrates how to map multiple email addresses, using the default database and schema names.

-select a.ID, a.EMAIL, m.UID, m.BUCKET_ID, m.UNMAPPED from AUDIENCE a LEFT JOIN(
+select a.ID, a.EMAIL, m.UID, m.PREV_UID, m.REFRESH_FROM, m.UNMAPPED from AUDIENCE a LEFT JOIN(

 Query results for multiple emails: